Practical Pipers Web Site

 We were a small Society formed in 1986 in the Broughty Castle Masonic Rooms in Broughty Ferry, Dundee.

-Through time, a large number of pipers and learners have been part of our Society and these included, Neil Myles, Alistair Robertson, Allan Young, Gordon Barton, Gregor Colville, Rob Hooganhout (Holland), Ronald Hastie, Harry Beattie, Gordon Bruce, Scott Phillips, Johnny Norrie, Jamie McDonald, Ross McDonald, Tom Watson, Jason Bedford, Dennis Arnott, and many more.
+Through time, a large number of pipers and learners have been part of our Society and these included, Neil Myles, Alistair Robertson, Allan Young, Gordon Barton, Gregor Colville, Rob Hooganhout (Holland), Ronald Hastie, Harry Beattie, Gordon and Kerri Bruce, Scott Phillips, Johnny Norrie, Jamie McDonald, Ross McDonald, Tom Watson, Jason Bedford, Dennis Arnott, and many more.

 Now you might ask, “What did they get from it?”
 Mainly, fellowship, but we always added tuition, encouragement, advice and lots of fun.